milos-aleksic/Docs/docs/ZOOfilter/configuration.md

 ## Step 1.
 Set up the Search Form

 Locate and open the *ZOOfilter Search* Default layout assignment view for the App and Type you would like to create the Form for.
-For detailed information please review the [ZOO Positions Assignments](http://www.yootheme.com/zoo/documentation/advanced/assign-elements-to-layout-positions) and [ZOOfilter Layouts](ZOOfilter/layouts.md) docs.
+For detailed information please review the [ZOO Positions Assignments](http://www.yootheme.com/zoo/documentation/advanced/assign-elements-to-layout-positions) and [Search Form](ZOOfilter/search_form.md) docs.

 Drag & Drop the elements you would like the Search Form to be composed by.

-[screen] + info

 ## Step 2.
 Set up the Results layout